 The addition of yeast to the wort once it has cooled down to desirable temperatures.

-The addition of small amounts of fermentable sugars to fermented beer before racking or bottling to induce a renewed fermentation in the bottle or keg and thus carbonate the beer.
+The addition of small amounts of fermentable sugars to fermented beer before racking or bottling induces a renewed fermentation in the bottle or keg and thus carbonates the beer.

 The hollow at the bottom of some bottles.

 The process of transferring beer from one vessel to another, especially into the final package or keg.

 A style of beer found primarily in England, where it has been championed by the consumer rights group called the Campaign for Real Ale (CAMRA).

 Generally defined as beers that have undergone a secondary fermentation in the container from which they are served and that are served without the application of carbon dioxide.